jsigee87/personal-website/content/technical/python-linting.md

 ---
 title: "Linting Your Python Project"
-date: 2020-05-07T19:37:35-05:00
+date: 2020-05-07
-draft: true
 toc: false
 ---

 ## Linting vs Testing

 First I want to cover the difference between linting and testing so there is no confusion.
 Linting is a "static" test in the sense that it doesn't run or execute any code.
 It analyzes the file(s) looking for [code smells](https://martinfowler.com/bliki/CodeSmell.html) and what the linter considers poor style.

 On the other hand, test actually execute the code and are looking to assert that functions have the correct output given some predefined input.
 Unit tests typically test small functions and should be atomic and not dependent on each other.
 Unit tests are typically used when you want to provide a way to make sure you have not broken any logic in the system when you make changes or additions.
 Other common tests are acceptance tests, integration tests, and UI tests, and they are all out of the scope of this post.

 It is quite common for a linter or code formatter to be installed in a project with many developers so that code remains homogenous.
 A project becomes much easier to maintain when there is only one style of code within it.
 Linters are typically either part of the test or build process, and developers can run them on their local workstation before committing their code to a build branch.